theswoord/escape_room_1337/README.md

 This puzzle challenges players to input a binary sequence using two buttons, which is then converted into a word.
 The correct word acts as a clue or solution for the escape room.
 📜 How it Works

 Players interact with two physical buttons, representing '0' and '1'.
 They must press these buttons in a specific sequence to form a binary number.
 The Arduino reads this sequence, converts the binary input into a decimal number, and then maps that decimal number to a predefined word.
-If the sequence is correct, the associated word is revealed (e.g., via an LCD screen, LED array, or serial output to another system).
+If the sequence is correct, the associated word is revealed .
 🛠️ Components Used

     Arduino Board: (Arduino Uno)